Prescriptions - Frequently Asked Questions

 How can I send my prescription to you?

 All of our POM-V products are highlighted clearly on the Vetscriptions website and when selecting a POM-V product you will be prompted to “upload prescription” from your phone or computer.
 Prescriptions can be either scanned documents, jpeg or pdf formats.
-If you do not have the prescription on hand you can also email a copy at a later date to email@example.com.
+Uploaded prescriptions must include the drug, dosage, and quantity to be supplied along with instructions for use and the full name and details of the prescribing vet.

 How long can I use the prescription?